prataprc/prataprc.github.io.v1/_contents/sorting-data.rst

 * Array, a composition of Number, and/or Null, and/or Boolean, and/or
   Character, and/or String, and/or array, and/or Map.
-* Map, a {key, value} composition where key is typically an immutable hashable data mapping to value of Number, and/or Null, and/or Boolean, and/or Character, and/or String, and/or array, and/or Map.
+* Map, a {key, value} composition where key is typically an immutable hash-able data mapping to value of Number, and/or Null, and/or Boolean, and/or Character, and/or String, and/or array, and/or Map.

 As to what comes before and what come after - Numbers have a strong